 Girls Rock Fox Cities is part of the educational community outreach programming of Chaminade Women’s Chorus.

-Currently a member of the international Girls Rock Camp Alliance (GRCA), the Girls Rock Fox Cities summer program (GRFC) will provide an opportunity for girls and girl-identifying youth ages 12-18 to take part in an opportunity to be represented in rock music, learn from womxn in the industry, and showcase their talents at the end of the program.
+Currently a member of the international Girls Rock Camp Alliance (GRCA), the Girls Rock Fox Cities program (GRFC) will provide an opportunity for girls and girl-identifying youth ages 12-18 to take part in an opportunity to be represented in rock music, learn from womxn in the industry, and showcase their talents at the end of the program.

 Want to volunteer your time to help GRFC for 2019?